Last Updated on June 20, 2026 by Daniel Globe

 How long does bear spray last before expiring?

 Bear spray typically expires after three to four years because the propellant loses pressure.
-Check the expiration date printed on your canister before every camping season.
+Check the expiration date on your canister before every camping season.

 Can I bring my dog hiking in bear country?

 Keep your dog on a short leash at all times.
-Unleashed dogs frequently provoke bears and then run back to their owners, bringing the angry bear directly to you.
+Unleashed dogs frequently provoke bears and then run back to their owners, bringing the bear directly to you.

 Safety Disclaimer: This article is for informational purposes only and does not constitute professional safety advice.
-Always consult official park rangers and wildlife guidelines before venturing into bear country and making decisions based on this information.
+Always consult official park rangers and wildlife guidelines before venturing into bear country and before making decisions based on this information.

 References